 Earth provides enough for every man’s need but not for every man’s greed.

 Could our secret to a deep and simple, beautiful life be found in God’s earth?
-In the past year we have traveled to a place called Gulf County Florida.
+For years we have traveled to a place called Gulf County Florida.
 Here in the towns of Port St. Joe and Cape San Blas, I have found a love and peace like no other place I have traveled.
 Two things that really struck me since our very first trip to the area – the people are so friendly, authentic, and happy and they are very in tune with nature.
 I have never heard one person we have met from the area say one negative thing, they don’t talk about possessions, and they are always smiling.
 The area offers an abundance of wildlife from bay scallops, shrimp, Tupelo honey, sea turtles, bald eagles, alligators, and of course fish.
 Each person we have met that lives in this area can speak about the nature of the area in great detail.
 It also is one of the most laid back places imaginable, if you wear the same thing twice no one will even notice.
 This little paradise on earth may also be the happiest place on earth and it isn’t because the people are extremely wealthy and enterprise is thriving in excess, it is because of their connection with nature, with the land and sea.
 They are a representation that small is beautiful.
 Their economy is based upon nature, from tourism to shrimping to the exportation of Tupelo honey.
 Nature is their most important commodity and they understand the balance between nature and man.
 They treat the entire area as their home and they have wisdom on everything the land and sea provide, from the fish to the bees.